05sonicblue/Gamez/API.md

 The API Key is a required parameter

-Currently, no API actions are implemented.
+Currently, Only Search API actions are implemented.

 <hr />
 *Parameters*